niallpcarroll/walking-galway-history/README.md

 #### WAVE
-Wave is another tool to test the accessibility of the site.
+Wave is another tool to test the accessibility of the website.
 This is the result:

 ![Screenshot of WAVE score result after second test](./assets/readme-images/wave_screenshot.png)